 - 1. Context analysis: the extent to which the proposal, especially the defined problem and objective, reflects context analysis findings. - 2.
 Project Success analysis - The extent to which the project provides a description of outcomes, outputs, proposed activities and resources, and a clear link has been established between the outputs to be achieved and the resources necessary to do so. - Risks, monitoring and corrective action: satisfactory risk management is in place, consisting of a satisfactory risk analysis and a satisfactory system for monitoring and corrective action. - 3.
 Value-for-money: the degree to which the project will efficiently utilize resources to undertake the activities and attain the outputs. - 4.
-Please note that in case INGOs are invited to join as a technical partner by the lead applicant, only direct activity costs can be included in the budget and no management costs or costs of their HQ.
+Please note that in case INGOs are invited to join as a co-applicant or technical partner by the lead applicant, only direct activity costs can be included in the budget and no management costs.
+In addition for INGO that are in a consortium with local entities please note that, the Annual Income can only be the in-country income and not at global level.